Medchain: Bridging the Gap Between LLM Agents and Clinical Practice with Interactive Sequence: Benchmark Construction and Evaluation

 \subsubsection{Task 1: Specialty referral}

 The specialty referral task evaluates the LLM's ability to assess the urgency of a patient's condition and determine the appropriate department based on the patient's chief complaint.
 The input consists of the patient's chief complaint, and the output space includes 19 first-level departments and 156 second-level departments.
 The LLM must first assign the patient to one of the 19 first-level departments, then to one or more of the 156 second-level departments based on the primary symptoms.

-Evaluation metrics include accuracy for first-level department assignment and Intersection over Union (IoU) for second-level department assignment.
+\textbf{Evaluation metrics} include accuracy for first-level department assignment and Intersection over Union (IoU) for second-level department assignment.
 IoU is used for second-level departments to account for the possibility of multiple correct assignments and to reflect partial correctness, which can occur in complex cases.
 This metric better captures the nuanced nature of departmental referrals in clinical practice.